 Import Control System 2 (ICS2) is the European Union’s safety and security system.
 It requires submitting detailed information about cargo before arrival to enhance border security.

-Prior to goods entering EU customs territory, it requires the electronic submission of detailed shipment information.
+Prior to goods entering the EU customs territory, it requires the electronic submission of detailed shipment information.
 This allows advanced safety assessments to identify shipments that might need additional inspection.
 In addition to enhancing protection against possible threats, this proactive strategy makes the importation process run more smoothly and effectively.

 ICS2 is currently in its third phase.